ANKURAN KINDERGARTEN AND SCHOOL

 “Receive the child with reverence, educate the child with love, let the child go forth in freedom.” – Dr.Rudolf Steiner

 The Ankuran, which is the Nepali word for ‘sprouting seed’, is serving as a kindergarten and school for local children.
 We are looking to enrich the lives of the children through Waldorf inspired educational programs.
 We seek to nurture each child in our care so he or she may freely develop into a healthy, happy and wholesome human being.
 Through education, we also seek to prepare the children to meet society with self-confidence, critical thinking skills, and a sense of social responsibility.
-It is our hope they will use the skills and knowledge they will have gained here to serve the well-being of their community in the future.
+It is our hope they will use the skills and knowledge they will have gained here can serve the well-being of their communities in future.

 The Waldorf “Ankuran” School is developing well.
-To date, we have 73 students who come from Khahare, a Leprosy colony and a nearby villages.
-Our seven teachers and two school assistants are busy each week with children, nurturing them mentally and physically.
+To date, we have 115 students who come from Khahare, a Leprosy colony and a nearby villages.
+Our twelve teachers and two school assistants are busy each week with children, nurturing them mentally and physically.
 The teachers are highly trained, meeting national and international standards.
-The Foundation is in the process of implementing a strategic growth plan to raise awareness for Waldorf education and increase enrollment.
-The school is receiving new children and has interest from other families.
+The Foundation is in the process of implementing a strategic growth plan to raise awareness for Waldorf education and increase enrollment annually.
+The school is receiving new children and has interest from other families as well.

 Our fully operational kindergarten provides high quality, meaningful education to children who need it most.
 The kindergarten operates according to the views of Dr. Rudolf Steiner and the principles of Waldorf education.
 We strive to create an atmosphere that is beautiful, calm and welcoming, where children are invited to take part in creative experiences that develop the imagination.
 Through practical, hands-on activities and learning through play, the child’s natural talents are nurtured.
-Respect and appreciation of nature is celebrated in the décor, in the variety of nature based activities and in free play outdoors on our natural bamboo playground.
+Respect and appreciation of nature is celebrated in the decor, in the variety of nature based activities and in free play outdoors on our natural bamboo playground.
 We employ seven Nepali teachers who have undergone teacher training in Waldorf-style education.

-Why Waldorf inspired Education
+Why Waldorf Inspired Education?

-The currant education system in Nepal has been proved to be based only in memorization.
-The children have to repeat mechanically what the teacher says; they learn to read and write from the age of 4 sitting on a bench for the entire day, but often don´t know what they are doing.
+The current education system in Nepal has been proved to be based only in memorization.
+The children have to repeat mechanically what the teacher says; they learn to read and write from the age of four sitting on a bench for the entire day, but often don´t know what they are doing.
 The Nepali schools don’t give much importance to culture or a practical approach toward learning, but the country of Nepal has a rich heritage of music, handicrafts, festivals and traditions.
 The Ankuran Education Center wants to give the children an education that develops heart, hand and mind.
 This means emotions and love, practical skills and thinking connected to learning.
 The curriculum is based on the suggestions of Rudolf Steiner, also known as Waldorf education, but also incorporates the local culture.
 We would like the children of our Education Centre to become self-confident, creative and ready to change Nepal.
 For that we are giving a creative education instead of an only informative one.